-A major benefit of the ACA is that it requires all insurances to cover 10 essential health benefits (including mental health, chronic diseases, addiction, etc.).
+A major benefit of the ACA is that it requires all insurance to cover 10 essential health benefits (including mental health, chronic diseases, addiction, etc.).
 The ACA also allows children to stay on their parent's health insurance plans until they're 26.

 Individual monthly premium: $435-$671

-All pre-existing conditions and essential health benefits are always covered
+- All pre-existing conditions and essential health benefits are always covered.

-Qualified medical expenses are tax-deductible (up to 10% of income)
+- Qualified medical expenses are tax-deductible (up to 10% of income)

-Free preventative care including vaccination and health screenings
+- Free preventative care, including vaccination and health screenings

-Insurance premiums are not tax-deductible if you buy it on your own (the case for most freelancers)
+- Insurance premiums are not tax-deductible if you buy it on your own (the case for most freelancers)

-Could be very costly, the average monthly premium for 2020 is $400-$500
+- It could be very costly; the average monthly premium for 2020 is $400-$500

-Very high deductible, averaging >$3000, this means you will have to pay 100% full price before hitting your deductible
+- Very high deductible, averaging >$3000, this means you will have to pay 100% full price before hitting your deductible

 Join a Spouse's or Domestic Partner's Plan

-Employer-based plans actually may save you money due to the fact they most likely charge a lower premium for dependents, saving you money on alternative plans.
+Employer-based plans actually may save you money because they most likely charge a lower premium for dependents, saving you money on alternative plans.

-Individual monthly premium: current premium + $100-$200 increase
+Individual monthly premium: Current premium + $100-$200 increase

-Companies usually pick up 70-80% of the cost so you pay less
+- Companies usually pick up 70-80% of the cost, so you pay less

-Cheaper than buying it through the exchange
+- Cheaper than buying it through the exchange

-You need to be in a legal union to qualify as a dependent
+- You need to be in a legal union to qualify as a dependent

-If you have a chronic condition, it could increase the premiums up to 100%
+- If you have a chronic condition, it could increase the premiums up to 100%

-Get On COBRA (Consolidated Omnibus Budget Reconciliation Act)
+COBRA (Consolidated Omnibus Budget Reconciliation Act)

 COBRA is a program that allows employees to keep their employer-sponsored health insurance plan when they leave their job in the United States, whether voluntary or not.

+This is an option for those who had great health care coverage at their previous job and would not want to get rid of it.
 When employed, your employer would typically subsidize health coverage for you, in which the cost you would pay isn’t the full cost of a plan.
 When choosing COBRA, you will be required to pay the full price of the plan, as well as a 2% administrative fee.

-It would then cost hundreds of dollars more a month- making it a short-term option for many.
+It would then cost hundreds of dollars more a month, making it a short-term option for many.
 But be sure to track your finances as a freelancer, or contractor, for you could be making enough money to make COBRA worth your while.

 Join A Union

 If you're a freelancer, you may want to consider freelancers union insurance.
-Freelancers Union is a large organization representing the 56.7 million independent workers across the country.
+Freelancers Union is a large organization representing 56.7 million independent workers across the country.

 They provide their members with a powerful voice through policy advocacy, benefits, and community.
-Becoming a member is free- and they offer a variety of insurance options including dental, disability, and accident.
+Becoming a member is free, and they offer a variety of insurance options, including dental, disability, and accident.

-Inidivudal monthly premium: $400-$500+
+Individual monthly premium: $400-$500+

-Vetted plans with a small discount
+- Vetted plans with a small discount

-The product is the same as ones available on the individual exchange
+- The product is the same as ones available on the individual exchange

-Medical Sharing Plan
+Medical Cost Sharing Plans

-Instead of paying for your care upfront, most sharing plans require you to pay out-of-pocket and submit the claims to the reimbursed.
+Instead of paying for your care up front, most sharing plans require you to pay out-of-pocket and submit the claims to the reimbursed.

 Individual monthly premium: $150-$300

-No enrollment period
+- No enrollment period

-- May not cover existing conditions and benefits are not clear what's covered what's not
+- May not cover existing conditions and benefits are not clear what's covered what's not.

-Reimbursement can take up to 90 days
+- Reimbursement can take up to 90 days